 Medical information is highly valuable and often targeted by thieves.
 Stolen information can be sold, used to make false claims, or used to obtain medical treatment by using someone else’s identity.

 Healthcare providers and related businesses are obligated to protect patient medical information to prevent theft of their personal data.
-Careful management, handling, and disposal of patient files is critical in maintaining compliance and preserving confidentiality.
+Careful management, handling, and disposal of patient files are critical in maintaining compliance and preserving confidentiality.

 Shred Nations can help your practice safely manage its medical records with compliant document shredding services.